JanHerca/urantiapedia/output/wikijs/en/article/Doris_Calmel/The_reading_of_The_Urantia_Book.md

 The true promise of the eternal career of men is that fragment that accompanies us after material death to send us through multiple spiritual careers towards eternity, towards divine perfection.
 But, there is a but: you have to ask for it!

 > _Can you really realize the true significance of the Adjuster’s indwelling?
-Do you really fathom what it means to have an absolute fragment of the absolute and infinite Deity, the Universal Father, indwelling and fusing with your finite mortal natures?_ ([UB 107:4.7](/en/The_Urantia_Book/107#p4_7))
+Do you really fathom what it means to have an absolute fragment of the absolute and infinite Deity, the Universal Father, indwelling and fusing with your finite mortal natures?_ (<a id="a137_257"></a>[UB 107:4.7](/en/The_Urantia_Book/107#p4_7))

 You have understood it well; the goal of the Adjuster, who represents God himself, is to merge with us in order to take us to HIM, but HE must wait for us to want!